iiasa/message_ix/doc/source/index.rst

 For expert users or to install from source, please follow the installation instructions in the `README`_.

+.. tutorials:

 Tutorials
 ^^^^^^^^^

-To get started with a stylized energy system model implemented in |MESSAGEix|, look at the tutorials included in this repository at `tutorial/README`_.
+To get started with a stylized energy system model implemented in |MESSAGEix|, look at the tutorials included in this repository:

 .. toctree::
    :maxdepth: 1